Cultural policy of the United States

-The cultural policy of the United States is the set of federal laws, regulations, and subsidies that promote the culture of the United States, including visual art, performing arts, heritage, language, museums, libraries, and sports.
 Most cultural policy in the United States is enacted at the local and state level, though federal programs also exist to carry out cultural policy.
+These promote the culture of the United States, including visual art, performing arts, heritage, language, museums, libraries, and sports.

 Policy development

 The United States does not have a comprehensive federal cultural policy.
 Most cultural policy in the United States is developed independently by state governments.
 Direct federal aid is limited outside of historic preservation, and most other cultural programs are primarily funded by the states.
 The Constitution of the United States mentions the arts explicitly, granting Congress the power to create copyright protections for writers in the Copyright Clause.
 The Property Clause grants Congress to power to regulate federal lands and territories, allowing for the creation of national parks.

 Arts policy

 Cultural projects made up 4.5% of the U.S. GDP in 2020, and Americans that work in the arts are significantly more vulnerable to unemployment than in other fields.
 The National Endowment for the Arts (NEA) is an independent agency of the federal government that funds the arts, and it is the largest funder of arts in the United States.
 It provides grants to nonprofit organizations, public arts agencies, universities, tribal communities, and individuals.
 It also facilitates research of the arts and the application of art in other fields.
 In 2022, $180 million was appropriated for the NEA.

 The Copyright Act of 1831 extended copyright protections to musical compositions.
 The Federal Music Project was created as part of the Works Progress Administration during the Great Depression to support musicians by paying them to write music, provide music instruction, and participate in public performances.
 The Sound Recording Act of 1971 extended copyright protections to digital recordings of music.
 The Music Modernization Act of 2018 amended copyright law to address issues regarding digital music.